Nasal infix

 The nasal infix is a reconstructed nasal consonant or syllable *⟨n(é)⟩ that was inserted (infixed) into the stem or root of a word in the Proto-Indo-European language.
 It has reflexes in several ancient and modern Indo-European languages.
 It is one of the affixes that mark the present tense.

 Proto-Indo-European

 In the Proto-Indo-European language (PIE), the nasal infix *⟨n(é)⟩ is one of several means to form the athematic present tense.
 It is inserted immediately before the last consonant of the zero-grade root.
 The infix appeared as *⟨né⟩ in the forms where a full-grade stem would be expected, and as *⟨n⟩ in forms where zero-grade would be expected.
 For example, the PIE root *weik- "to win" would yield a nasal-infixed present stem *wi⟨né⟩k- ~ *wi⟨n⟩k-.

-These presents are called nasal infix presents or simply nasal presents and are typically active transitive verbs, often with durative aspect.

-Origins
+Most reconstructable PIE nasal-infix presents belong to roots with at least one non-initial resonant and a root-final stop or laryngeal, such as pleh₁- ("to fill") or kʷreyh₂- ("to buy").

 Since the linguistic ancestor of PIE is not known, there can only be speculations about the origins of the nasal infix.
 It has been suggested that it arose from a suffix (also related to *-neH- and *-neu-) which underwent metathesis.
+The -néwti suffix might have emerged from the reanalysis of nasal-infix presents formed to roots ending in a glide, such as ḱl̥néwti, which belongs to the root ḱlew-.
+Another theory suggests that it perhaps emerged from the reanalysis of the nasal-infix when added to *-us adjectives.
+One possible piece of evidence for this theory is the pair of tepnuzzi ("to diminish") and dabhnóti ("to harm"), both of which may reflect dʰbʰ-néw-ti, beside the base adjective tepuš ("little, few"), which may continue earlier *dʰébʰ-u-s.
+However, the Hittite verb is quite possibly secondary and there is otherwise little evidence for a special relationship between u-stem adjectives and nu-infix presents.

+Semantics